demisto/content/Packs/SonicWallNSv/README.md

 To configure Sonicwall to send logs in UTC formats please do the following:
 1. Navigate to "Logs" -> "Syslog" -> "Syslog Settings"
 2. Turn on "Display Syslog Timestamp in UTC"

+Note: In order to parse the timestamp correctly, make sure that the timestamp is displayed in UTC.
+The supported time format is yyyy-MM-dd hh:mm:ss (2021-12-08 10:00:00).

 ## Collect Events from Vendor

 In order to use the collector, use the [Broker VM](#broker-vm) option.